ardata-fr/equatags/README.md

 -   Package [katex](https://cran.r-project.org/package=katex) written by
-    Jeroen Ooms, “Rendering Math to HTML, ‘MathML’, or R-Documentation Format”. ‘equatags’ mainly uses its functions since the release of ‘katex’ that made possible to get rid of node.js dependancy.
+    Jeroen Ooms, “Rendering Math to HTML, ‘MathML’, or R-Documentation Format”. ‘equatags’ mainly uses its functions since the release of ‘katex’ that made possible to get rid of node.js dependency.